Red Prawn Durian

 Nutritional Value

-Red Prawn durians, like other durians in general, are an excellent source of potassium to balance fluid levels within the body and a rich source of phosphorus to develop strong bones and teeth.
-The fruits are also a good source of magnesium to regulate blood pressure, vitamin C to boost the immune system and reduce inflammation, fiber to stimulate the digestive tract, and contain other minerals, including calcium, zinc, and iron.
+Red Prawn durians have not been extensively studied for their nutritional properties.
+Durians, in general, are an excellent source of potassium to balance fluid levels within the body and phosphorus to develop strong bones and teeth.
+The fruits also contain magnesium to regulate blood pressure, vitamin C to boost the immune system and reduce inflammation, fiber to stimulate the digestive tract, and other minerals, including calcium, zinc, and iron.

 Applications

-Red Prawn durians have a distinct, berry-like sweetness and tannic red wine taste well suited for eating straight, out-of-hand to savor the flavor.
-The fruits are difficult to open due to their thick shell, and once opened, the delicate flesh must be handled with care as it bears a soft and sticky, creamy consistency.
-When consumed fresh, the seeds are removed as they are inedible raw, but they can be roasted or boiled to become an edible snack.
-Beyond fresh eating, Red Prawn durians are sometimes incorporated into desserts and beverages throughout Penang, Malaysia.
-The flesh can be blended into coffee, shakes, and smoothies, or it can be mixed into custards, tarts, cream puffs, and cakes.
-Red Prawn durian can also be folded into fillings for crepe-like pancakes, blended into ice cream, or used to flavor other pastries.
-Red Prawn durians pair well with tropical fruits such as coconut, pineapple, mango, and rambutan, cream, vanilla, chocolate, and mint.
-Fresh, unopened Red Prawn durians should be immediately consumed for the best flavor and texture.
+Red Prawn durians have a balanced, sweet, and bitter taste suited for fresh eating.
+The fruits are difficult to open due to their thick shell, and the flesh and membranes rip easily, so care should be taken when handling the fruit.
+It is recommended to place a small bite into the flesh and suck the remaining flesh from this hole for an enhanced eating experience.
+The creamy, custard-like flesh is savored for its fragile nature and is primarily consumed by itself as a rare delicacy.
+Beyond fresh eating, Red Prawn durians are sometimes incorporated into beverages throughout Penang, including coffee, shakes, and smoothies.
+While less common, Red Prawn durians can also be mixed into desserts such as custards, tarts, cream puffs, and cakes or folded into fillings for crepe-like pancakes.
+Red Prawn durians pair well with tropical fruits such as coconut, pineapple, mango, and rambutan, vanilla, chocolate, and mint.
+Freshly harvested Red Prawn durians should be immediately consumed for the best flavor and texture.
 The variety is notorious for having a short shelf life, and the flesh cannot withstand regular transport.
-Oftentimes Red Prawn durians are consumed at the markets they are purchased.
+Oftentimes, Red Prawn durians are consumed at the markets where they are purchased to prevent the flesh from being overhandled.

 Ethnic/Cultural Info